chanko08/hparser/README.md

 cabal build
 ```

 This will create a `dist` directory that holds the compiled versions of all three parsers.
+There are no libraries required other than the base library.